 Print when possible.
 I replace wooden puzzles with printables I can laminate and work with instead.
 It took us one week to master Globe 1,2, and the Continents World Puzzle.
-I used blow up simple Globe to explain the same concept about Land and Water.
-We coloured in and laminated our world map with continents.
+I used to blow up a simple Globe to explain the same concept about Land and Water.
+We colored in and laminated our world map with continents.
 She is a happy Montessori camper who can recite all continents and point to each on any given world map, our puzzles fit on one shelf and we saved literally hundreds of dollars.

 It is handy for doing art and fine motor activities as well.

 “The child must see for himself what he can do, and it is important to give him not only the means of education but also to supply him with indicators which tell him his mistakes……The child’s interest in doing better, and his own constant checking and testing, are so important to him that his progress is assured.
 His very nature tends toward exactitude and the ways of obtaining it appeals to him.”
 M. Montessori